a-church/advent-2024/README.md

-# advent-2024
+# Advent of Code: 2024
-advent of code 2024 solutions. happy holidays!
+My solutions for 2024's Advent of Code problems.
+Happy holidays!